nasa-fornax/fornax-documentation/README.md

 ### How can I get a list of what software is pre-installed on the Fornax Science Console?

-Software is installed in miniconda environments.
+Software is installed in Miniconda environments.
 You can use "[conda list](https://conda.io/projects/conda/en/latest/commands/list.html)"  from a Terminal within the Fornax Science Console to list the contents of each environment.

 ### Can I install my own software on the Fornax Science Console?
   * Persistent User-Installed Software